aster-mnch/octoget/README.md

 `octoget` is a CLI and code library for downloading GitHub repositories using the GitHub GraphQL API.

+## Why `octoget`?

+In many cases, you should use `git` command or [unjs/giget](https://github.com/unjs/giget).
+However, `octoge` can be useful when these don't work well.

+For example, [WebContainers](https://webcontainers.io/) doesn't have `git` command and throws CORS error when using `giget`. (`giget` uses [GitHub archive API](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28#download-a-repository-archive-tar), and this redirects to `codeload.github.com` domain, which does not support Cross-Origin Resource Sharing.)

 ## Usage (CLI)

 ```sh